 Seaver’s 3000th strikeout puts him in select company

-It remains one of the elite fraternities of baseball, with only 16 members at the start of the 2018 season.
+It remains one of the elite fraternities of baseball, with only 18 members through the 2019 season.

 But when Tom Seaver joined the 3,000 strikeout club on April 18, 1981, the number of pitchers in that club could be measured by the digits on a human hand.